Bend Headquarters

 Heart of Oregon Corps is an equal opportunity employer; auxiliary aids and services are available upon request to individuals with disabilities.
 Alternative formats are available upon request by contacting hr@heartoforegon.org.
 As a recipient of Federal financial assistance, Heart of Oregon Corps is prohibited from discriminating on the grounds of race, color, religion, gender, national origin, age, disability, political affiliation or belief, and against any beneficiary of programs on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States.

-Position Announcement: February 2024
+Position Announcement:

 QUALIFICATIONS:

-COMPENSATION AND BENEFITS:
+BENEFITS:

 Final candidates will need to complete an interview, additional paperwork, provide references, and complete a post-offer background check.
-A current First-Aid/CPR certification is required before employment.
-Valid driving license and good driving record required.
-Must complete a DMV check.
+Valid driving license and good driving record required, drivers must complete a DMV check.
+We are an Equal Opportunity Employer, women and minority candidates are encouraged to apply.

 Heart of Oregon Corps is an equal opportunity employer; auxiliary aids and services are available upon request to individuals with disabilities.
 Alternative formats are available upon request by contacting hr@heartoforegon.org.
 As a recipient of Federal financial assistance, Heart of Oregon Corps is prohibited from discriminating on the grounds of race, color, religion, gender, national origin, age, disability, political affiliation or belief, and against any beneficiary of programs on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States.